🔍 TL;DR

 📊 Key Facts About Branded Calling

-How Attestation Is Used
+How Attestation is Used

 Why Spam Labels Still Appear

-Separate from STIR/SHAKEN, wireless carriers rely on call reputation analytics to evaluate phone number behavior outside the authentication framework.
-These analytics assess factors such as call volume, call duration, complaint history, and past labeling activity, and they are the primary source of “Spam” or “Scam” indicators shown on mobile devices.
-Because STIR/SHAKEN attestation and call reputation analytics operate independently and are not currently integrated, even calls with A‑Level Attestation may still be labeled as spam.
+Factors such as call volume, call duration, complaint history, retry patterns, and historical labeling activity heavily influence whether a call is labeled as Spam or Scam.
+Because STIR/SHAKEN attestation and call reputation analytics operate independently and are not currently integrated, even calls with A‑Level Attestation may still receive spam labels.

 Why This Matters to Enterprises